osonus/oson/UserGuide.md

 		 * Maximum value a number can be, if required, or use default setting */ private Long max = null;

 		/*
 		 * When process methods of a class, only use methods starting with "get"
 		 * or "set", otherwise, any no-arg method returning values are considered as get,
 		 * any method that accepts 1 value are considered set, excluding constructors */ private boolean setGetOnly = false;

 		/*
+		 * Determine if a field object should inherit its field mapper configuration
+		 * during the processing of its own data: its class mapper and its fields' field mappers */ private boolean inheritMapping = true;

+		/*
 		 * class level configurations